SatoriCyber/satori-cli/README.md

   - `--no-launch-browser` - Do not launch the browser to authenticate, instead print the URL to the terminal.

 ### Login
-Obtain credentials from Satori data portal without the need to use a browser.
+Obtain credentials from the Satori data portal without the need to use a browser.

 **Example**:
 Display the credentials in the terminal (this can be used to integrate with other tools):